bach-sh/bach/README.md

 ### @stderr

-Output content on the stderr console, one line per parameter.
+Output content to the stderr console, one line per parameter.

 ### @stdout

-Output content on the stdout console, one line per parameter.
+Output content to the stdout console, one line per parameter.

 ## Learn Bash Programming with Bach